brianshumate/whip-o-matic-twitter/README.md

 of the [Twit project](https://github.com/ttezel/twit) and used in compliance with that project's license.

-OFFICIAL SHOUT OUT AND MAD PROPS TO TOLGA TEZEL!
+OFFICIAL SHOUT OUT AND MAD PROPS TO TOLGA TEZEL (@ttezel)!

 ```
 cd whip-o-matic-twitter